Coronal-Halo/Haptic-Pen-Research-Project/README.md

 ### Installing Libraries

-After both installations are done, copy the cv2.pyd file in the OpenCV installation folder to Anaconda side-package folder
+After both installations are done, copy the cv2.pyd file in the OpenCV installation folder to Anaconda side-package folder.
 Example: I am using Python 2.7 and OpenCV 3.2. so I copy cv2.pyd under the directory
 ```
 OpenCV3.2\opencv\build\python\2.7\x64
 ```